 Install the drivers on popular Linux distributions

-sudo apt update sudo apt install spice-vdagent spice-webdavd
+sudo apt install spice-vdagent spice-webdavd

-sudo apt update sudo apt install spice-webdavd
+sudo apt install spice-webdavd

 sudo dnf install spice-webdavd

 On Windows, there are also 2 drivers that will need installed for all the features of GNOME Boxes to be supported by Windows.
 These drivers are available on the Spice Project's download page.
 There are a number of downloads listed in this section, but the 2 drivers we need are the Windows guest tools and the Spice WebDAVd drivers.